laabratory/laabratory.github.io/_posts/optimization-all-the-way-up.md

   - adaptive-ui
 ---

 > Much of the work we've seen in AI has been moving up the stack, from models to products.
-In this post, the first in a series, we explore AI interaction patterns that can deepen our understanding of user experience (UX).
+In this post, the first in a series, we explore AI interaction patterns that can deepen our understanding of user experience. - Aagam

 What if product teams could think about optimizing for user satisfaction in the same way we think about reinforcement learning (RLHF) for products, moving optimization up a layer in the stack to focus on **user experience**?